meangrinch/MangaTranslator/README.md

 ## Windows Portable

-Download the standalone zip for NVIDIA GPUs (or CPU only) on the [releases page](https://github.com/meangrinch/MangaTranslator/releases), which includes the recommended YOLOv8 model and an example font pack.
+Download the standalone zip for NVIDIA GPUs (or CPU only) on the [releases page](https://github.com/meangrinch/MangaTranslator/releases), which includes the recommended YOLO model and an example font pack.

 ## Manual Install